 The Tuxedo–Mt.
 Ivy Trail now ascends gradually on an old woods road.
 After crossing a stream on rocks, the road becomes rockier.
 Watch carefully for a left turn and follow the red-dash-on-white blazes as the trail leaves the road it has been following and continues to climb rather steeply on another old woods road.
 Near the top of the climb, the trail bears right and continues on a footpath.

-Just below the summit of Eagle Rock, the trail reaches a viewpoint, with Limekiln Mountain visible to the north and the Hudson River to the east.
+Just below the summit of Eagle Rock, the trail reaches a limited viewpoint, with Limekiln Mountain visible to the north and the Hudson River to the east.
 Beyond the viewpoint, the trail continues to climb more gradually.

 Soon, you'll reach a T-junction.
 The Red Arrow Trail, which will be your return route, begins on the right, but you should turn left to continue on the Tuxedo-Mt.
 Ivy Trail, which now descends gently.
 After climbing a little, the Tuxedo-Mt.
 Ivy Trail reaches a junction with the yellow-blazed Suffern-Bear Mountain Trail at the height of land, with an interesting rock outcrop on the right and an old stone fireplace on the left.

 The Tuxedo–Mt.
 Ivy Trail now levels off and passes through dense mountain laurel thickets.
 In about half a mile, it reaches a T-junction with a woods road known as Woodtown Road.
 Here, the trail turns right, crosses a wooden footbridge over a stream, then turns sharply left.
 The trail now climbs on an old woods road, which soon levels off.